Python for Data Analysis

 3. Basic statistical models: linear regression, logistic regression, ANOVA.

-○ Using MongoDB to store and retrieve data.
+o Using MongoDB and SQL to store and retrieve data.